MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/ediscovery/resolve-ediscovery-issues.md

 3. Make sure to download to a local drive.

-4. Make sure that the virus scanner is not running.
+4. Make sure that no virus scanner is running.

 5. Make sure that no other export is downloading to the same folder or any parent folder.

-6. If the previous steps don't work, disable zipping and de-duplication.
+6. If the previous steps don't work, disable file compression and de-duplication.

-7. If step 7 works, then the issue occurs because of a local virus scanner or a disk issue.
+7. If step 6 works, then the issue occurs because of a local virus scanner or a disk issue.

 ## Error: "Your request can't be started because the maximum number of jobs for your organization are currently running"